 3. Warm 1 tbsp olive oil over a high heat until it just begins to smoke, then chuck in the courgettes and halloumi, fry for a minute, then add the onion.

-4. Add the roughly chopped garlic once the halloumi has released some liquid – that way it won’t burn and turn bitter.
+4. Add the chopped/minced garlic once the halloumi has released some liquid – that way it won’t burn and turn bitter.

 5. Add the smoked paprika, then fry until the halloumi takes on some colour and the onions are translucent but not browned.